 Taste: Chocolate and Honeycomb (like Crunchy Bars!), Cereal and Orange Liqueur.

-Value for Money: Credit where it’s due, Wemyss have released these batch strength versions of their core range blended malts without too much of a markup in price.
-A great quality dram for the very reasonable cost of £45.00.
+Thoughts: Credit where it’s due, Wemyss have released these batch strength versions of their core range blended malts without too much of a markup in price.

-I’m something of a fan of Wemyss’ blended malt offerings and have already reviewed the limited edition Kiln Embers, but of their core range, The Hive is normally the least appealing to me.
-The batch strength expression however, seemed to offer a little more… While the character remains very much in the same style, the higher alcoholic strength adds new depths to it’s flavour profile.
-Blended Malts continue to represent some of the best value for money on the market today and this is yet another fine example from Wemyss Malts.
+I’m something of a fan of Wemyss’ blended malts and have already reviewed the limited edition Kiln Embers, but of their core range, The Hive is normally the least appealing to me.
+The batch strength expression, however, seemed to offer a little more.
+While the character remains very much in the same style, the higher alcoholic strength adds new depths and intensity to its flavour profile.
+Blended malts continue to represent some of the best value for money on the market today and this is yet another fine example from Wemyss Malts.